Superman: Great Kandor! Batman, your space helmet doesn't cover your head! How can you—?

 - In the KTMA "Season Zero", there is a series of episodes where Joel is absent, as the bots locked him out of the Satellite as a prank.
 When he makes it back inside and they question his survival, he tells them to relax.

-- Power Rangers plays this one straight.
+- Power Rangers plays this one Mostly straight.
 Power Rangers Lost Galaxy's Mike was able to survive, albeit unconsciously, in the vacuum of space, while Power Rangers in Space's Carlos could take an unmorphed little girl for a ride on his Galaxy Glider.
 Most egregiously, the team-up episode "Forever Red" features the villains riding horses on the moon.
+Though it should be noted with this and all following moon-related examples that it was established in-story for the franchise that there is a breathable atmosphere on Earth's moon in the Power Rangers Universe.
+HOW there is a breathable atmosphere however makes the series still subject to this trope.

 - Stingwingers bodily disembarked from the Scorpion Stinger into the vacuum of space to destroy two of the Megazords in the episode "Journey's End".